Drag

 Technology

-Interactive Web Design: A Tool to Connect with B2B Clients during Social Distancing
+Interactive Web Design A Tool to Connect with B2B Clients during Social Distancing

 In a new world, where ‘social distance’ is the new existence style, meeting clients face-to-face might become a thing of the past.
 That does not mean you need to fix the final nail in the coffin.
 Web design is the universal language and medium through which you can interact with your potential clients more convincingly.
 For many B2B companies, web design is the most promising tool when it comes to engaging and building relationships with prospects and leads.
 You must know that unlike B2C sales, B2B companies hardly expect immediate conversions from the very first time any prospect visits their website.
 Instead, B2B conversion comes from the fruition of multiple interactive sessions with clients through various channels.
 Hence, the Web design of the B2B websites must be interactive, engaging, informative, and persuasive.